Funeral Urn on Two and a Half Men

 What Those Who Have Purchased Burial Vaults Say

-A brief look at anecdotal stories that consumers have posted on various websites suggests that those who have installed burial vaults in their loved-one's graves are largely indifferent: they did it only because the cemetery required it, and, probably would not have even thought of doing such a thing had it not been required of them.
+A brief look at anecdotal stories that consumers have posted on various websites suggests that those who have installed casket burial vaults in their loved-one's graves are largely indifferent: they did it only because the cemetery required it, and, probably would not have even thought of doing such a thing had it not been required of them.
 One or two consumers, however, can be found talking favorably about their decision.
-These people describe a pleasant peace of mind that comes from knowing that their loved-one's remains will casket will remain protected for years to come.
+These people describe a pleasant peace of mind that comes from knowing that their loved-one's casket - and in turn remains - will remain protected for years to come.
 (It should be noted, of course, that a burial vault does not stop the decomposition process.
 It only assures the ground will not collapse around the decaying casket and body.)